lindsaylandry/go-transit-sign/README.md

 Running this the first time will result in errors.
 To fix these, follow these instructions from [tfK1410/go-rpi-rgb-led-matrix](https://github.com/tfK1410/go-rpi-rgb-led-matrix?tab=readme-ov-file#installation)

+### Config File

+This app requires a config file to run, located in `config/config.yaml` Use the example `config.example.yaml` to build your config for your needs.

 ### Manual

 ```